bitsbakery/callme/readme.md

 ### Double subscription

 When subscribing, `Event<...>` does not check if the target is already subscribed to it.
-Repeatedly subscribing a target creates new subscriptions:
+Repeatedly subscribing a target creates new independent subscriptions:

 ```cpp
 Event event;